 Incoming students are assigned an advisor when they first enter the program.
 Traditionally, the default advisor for entering students is the Graduate Director.
-As you enter the second year, you should choose an individual advisor who can guide you in your particular area of interest, a faculty person who is likely to work with you on the MA thesis.
+As you enter the second year, you should choose an individual faculty advisor who can guide you in your particular area of interest and work with you on the MA thesis.
 You should aim to have an advisor in place by the start of the 4th quarter.

-How does one 'get' an advisor?
+How does one "get" an advisor?
 You should first approach the faculty member that you'd like to work with and ask them if they are willing to act in that capacity.
-If the faculty member agrees, you should then follow up by informing the Graduate Coordinator (via an email message CC-ed to the faculty member and the Graduate Director) that you have a new advisor.
+If the faculty member agrees, you should then follow up by informing the Graduate Coordinator (via an email message cc-ed to the faculty member and the Graduate Director) that you have a new advisor.